Names We Love for You

 Consider which name your daughter would most enjoy explaining the meaning of when she's older.

-If bilingual use between the U.S. and Nigeria matters most, Amara and Adaeze are the strongest choices.
+If bilingual use between the U.S. and Nigeria matters most, Amara, Adaeze, and Chioma are the strongest choices.

 Write each full name on a card and leave them on your nightstand for a week.
 The one you keep picking up first is your answer.